muhanzhang/SEAL/README.md

 About
 -----

 Code for SEAL (learning from Subgraphs, Embeddings, and Attributes for Link prediction).
 SEAL is a novel framework for link prediction which systematically transforms link prediction to a subgraph classification problem.
-For each target link, SEAL extracts its *h*-hop enclosing subgraph *A* and builds its node information matrix *X* (containing structural labels, latent embeddings, and explicit attributes of nodes).
+For each target link, SEAL extracts its *h*-hop enclosing subgraph *A* and builds its node information matrix *X* (containing structural node labels, latent embeddings, and explicit attributes of nodes).
 Then, SEAL feeds (*A, X*) into a graph neural network (GNN) to classify the link existence, so that it can learn from both graph structure features (from *A*) and latent/explicit features (from *X*) simultaneously for link prediction.

 For more information, please check our paper:
 > M. Zhang and Y. Chen, Link Prediction Based on Graph Neural Networks, Advances in Neural Information Processing Systems (NIPS-18). [\[PDF\]](https://arxiv.org/pdf/1802.09691.pdf)